tedneward/Azgaarnoth/Classes/Rogue/index.md

     npc.skills.append(choose("Choose a skill: ", thiefskills))

     # Sneak Attack
-    npc.defer(lambda npc: npc.traits.append(f"***Sneak Attack.*** Once per turn, you can deal an extra {(npc.levels('Rogue') + 1) // 2}d6 damage to one creature you hit with an attack if you have advantage on the attack roll.
+    npc.defer(lambda npc: npc.traits.append(f"***Sneak Attack.*** Once per turn, you can deal an extra {(npc.levels(name) + 1) // 2}d6 damage to one creature you hit with an attack if you have advantage on the attack roll.
 The attack must use a finesse or a ranged weapon.
 You don't need advantage on the attack roll if another enemy of the target is within 5 feet of it, that enemy isn't incapacitated, and you don't have disadvantage on the attack roll."))

     # Expertise
     exp1 = choose("Choose an Expertise: ", npc.skills + ["Thieves' Tools"])